 If you have little or no assets, the IRS has a special reg called “insolvency exclusion” that can get you out of these tax problems.

 You need to know about this regulation, and fill out the form.
 Sadly, many people do not know about it.
 Luckily, you are here reading this, so now you do.

 If you and your spouse do not own a house or have any assets, they insolvency exclusion should be fairly simple: just fill out one form.

 If you have assets, it gets more complicated.
 Insolvency Exclusion rules are complex.
-I read about them quite a bit before realizing that I still had not properly understood them.
 Please be careful and research very thoroughly before going forward:

 🌻 Good articles on insolvency exclusions